Home Warranty vs. Home Insurance: Which Will Protect You Best?

 What’s home insurance?

-Home insurance is not only a great way to protect yourself against damage to your home, but it is also more often than not required by lenders to obtain a mortgage.
-Depending on your lender, they may need your home insurance payments to come out of an escrow account to ensure the proper amounts are being paid to protect their investment.
+Home insurance is a great way to protect yourself against damage to your home, and is often required by lenders for a mortgage.
+Depending on your lender, they may need your insurance payments through an escrow account to protect their investment.

 What does home insurance cover?

-Home insurance covers you in the case of accidental or criminal damage to your home, similar to how your car insurance covers you if someone damages your car.
+Home insurance covers you in the case of accidental or criminal damage to your home.
+This is similar to how your rental car insurance covers you if someone damages your car.

-Home insurance generally covers you for very specific kinds of damage like vandalism, natural disasters like a tree limb damaging your roof during a storm, or damage caused by burglaries or theft.
+Home insurance generally covers specific kinds of damage like vandalism, natural disasters, or damage from burglaries.
 There are a lot of clauses and limitations to home insurance.
-Some of these are based on geography, and others are blanket exemptions from what insurers will cover.
-For example, if you buy a home in a designated floodplain, your insurer will likely not cover you for overland flooding.
-Similar to having a pre-existing medical condition, most home insurance providers will put exemptions in your policy for natural disasters that they view to be likely in your area based on past history.
+Some limitations on geography, and others are blanket coverage exemptions.
+For example, a home in a designated floodplain will likely not be covered for flooding.
+Like a pre-existing medical condition, most providers put exemptions in your home insurance policy for natural disasters that are typical in your area.

 The same goes for your deductible amount (the amount you must pay to make an insurance claim).
-If crime statistics show that you live in an area with a high theft or burglary rate, your insurer may require a higher deductible to discourage you from making an insurance claim for burglaries.
-Or another likely scenario is that the cost of your home insurance will be higher than that of a home in a neighborhood with lower crime rates.
+If crime statistics show that you live in an area with a high theft or burglary rate, your insurer may require a higher deductible.
+The cost of your home insurance could also be higher than that of a home in a neighborhood with lower crime rates.

-A home warranty covers you for things that are not caused by damage either from an accident or criminal activity, like burglary or theft, but rather things that would otherwise be on you to pay for if they wear out or fail earlier than they should.
-In many ways, home warranties are complementary to, not an alternative to, home insurance.
+A home warranty covers you for things that are not caused by damage from an accident or criminal activity.
+Rather, things that would otherwise be on you to pay for if they wear out or fail earlier than they should.

 What does a home warranty cover?